Kinza-Azizullah/24K-3097/README.md

-new readme file in feature
+new readme file in feature.